gitlabhq/gitlabhq/qa/qa/page/README.md

 whenever someone changes some selectors in GitLab's source code.

 Imagine that we have a hundred specs in GitLab QA, and we need to sign into GitLab each time, before we make assertions.
-Without page object one would need to rely on volatile helpers or invoke Capybara methods directly.
+Without a page object one would need to rely on volatile helpers or invoke Capybara methods directly.
 Imagine invoking `fill_in :user_login` in every `*_spec.rb` file / test example.

-When someone later changes `t.text_field :login` in the view associated with this page to `t.text_field :username` it will generate different field ID, what would effectively break all 100 tests.
+When someone later changes `t.text_field :login` in the view associated with this page to `t.text_field :username` it will generate a different field identifier, what would effectively break all tests.

-Because we are now using `Page::Main::Login.act { sign_in_using_credentials }`
+Because we are using `Page::Main::Login.act { sign_in_using_credentials }`
-everywhere, where we want to sign into GitLab, page object is the single source of truth, and we will need to update `fill_in :user_login` to `fill_in :user_username` only in a one place as well.
+everywhere, when we want to sign into GitLab, the page object is the single source of truth, and we will need to update `fill_in :user_login` to `fill_in :user_username` only in a one place.

 ## What problems did we have in the past?